 4. Demonstrate an understanding of different interpretations of biblical texts, and discuss the continuing significance of the text for the contemporary context.

-* Coogan, Michael D. The Old Testament: a Historical and Literary Introduction to the Hebrew Bible.
-(3rd edition) New York: Oxford University Press, 2014.
+Coogan, Michael D. The Old Testament: A Historical and Literary Introduction to the Hebrew Bible.
+(4th edition) New York: Oxford University Press, 2018.

 EBC Library owns multiple copies of this title for semester long loan, on a first in, first served basis – contact EBC librarian.